 So if you have 500 followers on your Twitter account, and one of your tweets reaches all of your 500 followers, then your reach and impressions both are 500.

 However, your next tweet is only seen by 250 of your followers.
-In this case, your reach will be 250, but your impressions will be 1,000 – adding the 500 impressions from your last tweet.
-This is exactly why your follower count is often lower than the number of impressions generated.
+In this case, your Twitter reach will be 250, but your impressions will be 1,000 – adding the 500 impressions from your last tweet.
+This is exactly why your follower count is often lower than the total impressions generated.

 For some this whole “Reach vs Impressions” measuring may sound confusing and even challenging to understand.
 However, if you turn a blind eye to these metrics, it’ll become difficult to track how successful or not-so-successful your social media campaign is.
 Unless you know what to fix, how will you fix it?